-Are you beginning to see how divine this Asiago pull-apart bread is?
+Are you beginning to see how divine this pull-apart Italian Asiago bubble bread is?

 However, I can easily declare that I have never (no never!) made a bread of any sort that inspires the sort of excitement that this Italian Asiago pull-apart bread does.

 We’re talking some pretty gushy statements and feelings displayed every time this bread makes an appearance.
 And this is from boys who have declared themselves too manly to “gush” about anything.

 Boys don’t gush, mom.

 Uh, apparently they do.
 About bread.
 Asiago pull-apart bread.

 Using my beloved French bread roll recipe as the base (easiest roll recipe ever!), this Italian Asiago bubble bread comes together quickly and simply, which is a good thing, because this is the most requested bread recipe as of late by my family.

 I’m buying Asiago cheese in bulk (thanks, Costco), and we’ve never been happier.

 I wonder if a batch of this pull-apart Italian Asiago bubble bread would fulfill the “fun” requirement of spring break?

 It certainly would for me.
 I’d willingly work all day out in the cow pasture for a batch of this pull-apart bread staring me in the face.